ultimateshadsform/Anycubic-Kobra-2-Series-Tools/docs/EMMC_RESTORE.md

 # EMMC Restore Procedure

 This procedure can be performed when you already have a good backup and your printer is not working properly or even cannot boot.
 Another use case is to fast switch to another printer setup by replacing the system partitions or the entire eMMC with the content from another setup.
 The procedure uses the uboot functionality to read/write the eMMC and to read/write USB disks.
-The restore procedure recovers the entire eMMC (or just the system partitions) from a USB disk backup.
+The restore procedure recovers the entire eMMC from a USB disk backup.

-To perform a restore follow these steps according to the current printer working state (A/ or B/):
+To perform a restore follow these steps according to the current printer working state (Case A, B or C):

+## Case A

-A/ In case your printer is in good working conditions (it can somehow boot) and you are using firmware version that has uboot enabled.
+In case your printer is in good working conditions (it can somehow boot) and you are using firmware version that has uboot enabled.

 1. Turn on the printer and stop the booting process by holding key 's'
 2. Insert a USB disk (FAT32 formatted) with the file [restore.scr](../extra-stuff/emmc/restore.scr) on it for complete emmc restore.
 If you need to restore just the system partitions use the file [srestore.scr](../extra-stuff/emmc/srestore.scr) instead.